muffajal53/task/README.md

 2. Write Alogirithm and Pseduo code for iterative sequence Problem.
 For this task, Please Run the sequence.py file.

-	- python sequence.py
+	python sequence.py

+Output :-

+	Please insert the number for iterative sequence :- 15 15
+	46
+	23
+	70
+	35
+	106
+	53
+	160
+	80
+	40
+	20
+	10
+	5
+	16
+	8
+	4
+	2
+	1

 and for Pseduo, please see it.

-	- Pseudocode_sequence.txt
+	Pseudocode_sequence.txt

 3. Create Django Application for Movie information storage.